monsieurPaon/404-checker/README.md

 # 404 and 200 checker
-You can find 404 url list.
+You can find 404 and 200 url list and export result in csv.

 # How to use
 1. write url in urls file